Dev-Matheus-Felipe/Termo_Game/README.md

 - 📝 Guess a 5-letter word in 6 attempts
 - 🎯 Letters are marked as **correct**, **present**, or **absent**
 - 💻 Built entirely with React
-- 📱 Only avaliable for desktop
+- 📱 Avaliable for desktop and mobile

 ---